Spacer

 Elevate your professional journey with our new Micro-Credential program: "Ready, Set, Work."

-This 5-week hybrid series (2h in-person + 1h virtual weekly) is designed to equip you with the tools to confidently step into the workforce.
+This 5-week hybrid series (2h in-person + 1h virtual weekly) is designed to equip students and recent graduates with the tools to confidently step into the workforce.
 Learn from industry experts, join employer panels, and master teamwork.

-For more information contact Christina Larke at: clarke@fanshawec.ca
+For more information contact our team at: readysetwork@fanshawec.ca.

 Details and delivery